The Executive Committee of the Union for Progressive Judaism is responsible for governance and oversight of the organisation.

 Honorary Secretary: Professor Larry Lockshin

-Larry Lockshin is Professor of Wine Marketing and Head of the School of Marketing at the University of South Australia.
-I am originally from Ohio in the U.S. but migrated to Australia from Canada where he spent four years as an Assistant Professor.
+Larry Lockshin is Emeritus Professor of Wine Marketing and former Head of the School of Marketing at the University of South Australia.
+He is originally from Ohio in the U.S. but migrated to Australia from Canada where he spent four years as an Assistant Professor.
 He and his partner/wife Janet Henrie have two adult children living in Melbourne.
-He has been on the Board of Management for Beit Shalom Synagogue for over 20 years; and served two terms as President of Beit Shalom as well.
-I have also been the President of the Jewish Community Council for South Australia for the past seven years, though I will be stepping down from this role next year.
-Along with duties as Secretary, I plan to focus on outreach activities to the smaller congregations within the UPJ.
+He has been on the Board of Management for Beit Shalom Synagogue for over 20 years and served two terms as President.
+He received the UPJ Vatik award in 2013.
+He is the current past president of the Jewish Community Council for South Australia, where he served for seven years.
+Along with duties as Secretary, his UPJ focus is on a range of outreach activities to aid the smaller congregations within the UPJ.
 These include co-chairing the UPJ committee on Relational Judaism.

 Committee member: Judi Hall